Eugene Jarosewich

-Eugene (Gene) Jarosewich (1926–2007) was a chemist in the Department of Mineral Sciences at the Smithsonian Institution.
-Gene was known worldwide for his wet chemical analyses of meteorites.
+Eugene (Gene) Jarosewich (1926–2007) was a chemist in the department of mineral sciences at the Smithsonian Institution.
+Jarosewich was known worldwide for wet chemical analyses of meteorites.
 Working with specimens from the National Mineral Collection, Gene and his co-workers also developed a set of commonly used standards for electron microprobe analyses.

 The mineral Jarosewichite and asteroid 4320 Jarosewich are named in his honor.